 It's important to understand that overfeeding is the primary cause of pet obesity, not desexing.
 After desexing, your pet's dietary needs may change, and they may require less food than before, depending on their age, breed, and activity level.
 For more information, please contact us.

-In Australia, having a litter does not change your cat or dog's personality or make them happier.
-Unwanted kittens and puppies are often euthanised, so we do not encourage new litters unless they are wanted and can be cared for properly.
-Early desexing also helps reduce the risk of mammary tumours in female dogs.
+In Australia, having a litter does not improve your cat or dog's personality or happiness.
+Unwanted kittens and puppies are still put down, so it is not recommended to have litters unless they are wanted and can be cared for.
+Early desexing also reduces the risk of mammary tumours in female dogs.

 What to do before the surgery.